What are the important pages i should have on my website?

 While your home page summarizes what you do, the Services/What we do page gives more details.

-If you’re running an e-commerce website for instance, you can use this page to talk about the products you sell and how you go about selling it.
+If you’re running an educational website for instance, you can use this page to talk about the services you provide and any other detail you’d want to add.

-Same goes if you’re selling other items on the site without necessarily being an ecommerce website.
+Same goes if you’re selling other items on the site without necessarily being an educational website.

 Here you’ll want to add contact details like office address, phone numbers, emails and any other contact information you’d want to add.